SandrajSaju/Sandraj_Humanli_assignment/README.md

    npm start

 for running the front-end:
+1. from the root directory go to frontend: cd front-end

-1. Install all dependencies by the command: npm install
+3. Install all dependencies by the command: npm install

-2. To run front-end folder,run the command npm start
+4. To run front-end folder,run the command npm start

 All set browse through my application seamlessly.